-In most cases, a paralegal training will be focused in a particular niche such as environmental law, real estate law, commercial law, bankruptcy, insurance, family law, litigation or any other specialization in which a paralegal or legal assistant may wish to undertake.
+In most cases, paralegal training will be focused in a particular area of the law such as environmental law, real estate law, commercial law, bankruptcy, insurance, family law, litigation or any other specialization in which a paralegal or legal assistant may wish to undertake.

-Even though paralegals are trained in law and in legal research methods, an important distinction between a paralegal and an attorney is that paralegals are not allowed to set legal fees, appear in a court of law as a person’s legal representative, provide legal advice or sign any court documents as a legal representative.
+Although all paralegals are trained in law and in legal research methods, an important distinction between a paralegal and an attorney is that paralegals are not allowed to set legal fees, appear in a court of law as a person’s legal representative, provide legal advice or sign any court documents as a legal representative.
 All such duties are strictly the responsibility of the supervising attorney.

 It is important to note that due to the nature of paralegal work, as well as specializations between different areas of study it can become quite difficult to define a typical job description.
-Generally speaking, although the paralegal job description may vary depending on the specific law firm or on area of specialization but will generally include tasks such as:
+Generally speaking, although the paralegal job description may vary depending on the specific law firm or on area of specialization it will generally include tasks such as:

 1. Carrying out legal research

 This is a vital step in any legal case, and is an important part in determining a variety of factors which will assist the lawyer in deciding which approach to make for his or her client.
 The research will be aimed at finding out preceding cases relevant to a case, relevant statutes, court decisions, legal articles and other writings.
-They may also carry out background checks on witnesses.
+Paralegals may also carry out general background checks on witnesses.

 2. Drafting legal documents